-Size-indexed demographic models, combining growth (i.e., developmental) rates and survival can make population growth projections and identify sensitive stages/ages, but could also be used to identify combinations of parameters making population growth negative, zero, or positive.
-Zero-population growth isoclines are typically used to predict population dynamics and coexistence outcomes for interacting species with variable population parameters, resources, and environmental variation (MacArthur and Levins 1964, Vance 1985), but zero-growth isoclines can also be derived from stage- or size- structured population models to identify parameter combinations producing zero population growth.
-To our knowledge this has not been done, but isoclines from demographic models that include growth rates could offer quantitative maps for understanding the combinatorial effects juvenile survival and growth on population growth.
-Field-measured parameters could then be compared to the isocline and predict natural spatio-temporal variation in recruitment or population growth.
+Size-indexed demographic models that track growth at age, combine growth (i.e., developmental) rates and survival to make population growth projections and identify sensitive stages/ages, but could also be used to identify combinations of parameters making population growth negative, zero, or positive.
+Zero-population growth isoclines have typically been used to predict population dynamics and coexistence outcomes for interacting species with variable population parameters, resources, and environmental variation (MacArthur and Levins 1964, Vance 1985), but zero-growth isoclines can also be derived from demographic population models to identify parameter combinations producing zero population growth.
+To our knowledge this has not been done, but isoclines from demographic models that include growth rates could offer “quantitative maps” for interpreting the combinatorial effects of juvenile survival and growth on population growth.
+Field-measured parameters could then be compared to the isocline to identify natural spatial ortemporal variation in factors influencing recruitment or population growth.

-In this paper, we used a previously parameterized age-structured model for a freshwater gastropod of conservation concern, the Florida Apple Snail (Pomacea paludosa; hereafter FAS) and identified theoretical combinations of juvenile-stage parameters predicting population stasis, growth, or decline.
+In this paper, we used a previously parameterized age-structured model for an annual freshwater gastropod of conservation concern, the Florida Apple Snail (Pomacea paludosa; hereafter FAS) and identified theoretical combinations of juvenile-stage parameters predicting population stasis, growth, or decline.
 We illustrate the predictions from the model with zero population growth isoclines.
-The qualitative predictions of the model should be generalizable to any species with stage- or size-dependent predators (e.g., plants, fish, invertebrates).
-We then quantified size- and season-dependent survival and growth in the field to 1) test for size-dependent survival and 2) quantify the net effects that growth and survival have on population growth during the annual reproduction/recruitment period (spring vs. early summer).
-Using the model the measured values in the field thus become interpretable from a population dynamic perspective.
+The qualitative predictions of the model should be generalizable to any species with high juvenile mortality and stage- or size-dependent predators (e.g., plants, fish, invertebrates).
+We then quantified size- and season-dependent survival and growth in the field to 1) test for size-dependent survival and 2) quantify the net effects that growth and survival have on predicted population growth during the annual reproduction/recruitment period (spring vs. early summer) in different wetlands.
+Using the isocline the measured values in the field thus become interpretable from a population-dynamic perspective.

 Materials and methods